JulioJu/scholarProjectWebSemantic/README.md

     , the Fuseki server
     show a StackTrace similar to those described in the link above.
-    (I've disabled the logs of the embedded Fuseki because there are too much logs).

-As they say, it seams there is a bug under Fuseki Server.
-If we use an external Fuseki Server, we can't stop the server before the bug appears.
-My workaround is to restart Fuseki server before the bug appears.
-The seams appears each time we use `ASK WHERE { <my-uri-one> ?p ?o }` before `DELETE WHERE { <my-uri-two> ?p ?o } ; DELETE WHERE { ?s ?p <my-uri> }`.
-If we use in the other sens, the bug doesn't appears.

 I've passed lot of time on this bug.
 I'm pretty sure the bug is on Fuseki Server side and not in my code.
 All my RDFConnection are closed